 The original, not co-added, pixel data can in theory be approximated using small-pixel column scaling.
 However, the higher noise of small-pixel columns, together with inevitable reconstruction errors, will negate the possible accuracy of the non-linearity function applied to the reconstructed pixels per frame.
+Furthermore there are only two small-pixel columns per detector and the SWIR has four ADCs.
 Therefore such a strategy will not be pursued.